solo-io/workshops/smh/README.md

 Service Mesh Hub can help unify the root identity between multiple service mesh installations so any intermediates are signed by the same Root CA and end-to-end mTLS between clusters and services can be established correctly.

-Run this command to see how the communication between micro services occur currently:
+Run this command to see how the communication between microservices occur currently:

 ```bash
 kubectl --context cluster1 exec -t deploy/reviews-v1 -c istio-proxy \